Find information on CDL Classes, Endorsements, steps on getting a CDL, study materials, cost, and steps to renewing a CDL.

 In order to obtain a CDL, you must:

-Section 1-2 of the manual contains a chart indicating which sections of the manual you will need to study for the type of commercial vehicle you plan to drive.
+You will need to study the Commercial Drivers License Manual to prepare you for the required tests.
+Section 1 in the manual contains a chart indicating which sections of the manual you will need to study for the type of commercial vehicle you plan to drive.

 |Knowledge Test||$5 per attempt (One attempt allowed per day)|